 How can we expand access to opportunity and fair housing in your neighborhood?

-The White House, Department of Housing and Urban Development, Census Bureau, and Presidential Innovation Fellows are asking community leaders across the US how we can expand access to opportunity and fair housing in our neighborhoods.
+In 2016, the Obama White House, Department of Housing and Urban Development, Census Bureau, and Presidential Innovation Fellows asked community leaders across the US how we could expand access to opportunity and fair housing in our neighborhoods.

 Since taking office, President Obama has focused on expanding access to opportunity for all Americans and leveraging 21st century technology and innovation to solve our greatest challenges.
 This event focuses on new ways that the public and private sectors can spur new innovations and empower communities with open data.